ChrisBolman/heroku-asgi-procfile-example/README.md

 # heroku-asgi-procfile-example

-Ex Heroku Procfile for ASGI App
+An example Procfile for an ASGI heroku app w/ Django, Django-Channels and Daphne